 Feeling tired and exhausted?
 It’s time to take it easy and relax when your body is asking you to.
 Take a nap or just lay down on your bed or your pregnancy body pillow (so comfortable!) for a while.
 You do not need to be on the go go go every single time.
 It’s okay to sleep, to rest because your body needs it and so do you.

 Okay, so I honestly wished I had this online prenatal class 5 or 10 years ago when I was pregnant for the first and second time.
-It would have saved me a lot of fears and concerns I had.
+It would have saved me a lot of fears, anxiety and concerns I had about giving birth.
+Girl!
+I was terrified!
 Imagine having a prenatal instructor right in the comfort of your home?
 Umm, yes please!
 You do not need to go outside, be at a specific time and place in order to go to a prenatal class.
-You can take your prenatal class whenever you want.
-Your partner can totally participate too because it’s online!
+You can learn all about

 15. Induce labor